inveniosoftware/docs-invenio-rdm/docs/install/build-setup-run.md

 The command will:

 - Create the database and Elasticsearch indexes.
-- Load fixtures data into InvenioRDM
+- Load fixtures data into InvenioRDM.
 - Create demo records.

 !!! tip